White Bay Power Station: Recent uses

 The site was a popular venue for photographers and film and television productions.
 Productions at the power station include The Matrix Reloaded, Red Planet and a number of Australian television series, including Water Rats, and advertisements.
 A metal staircase constructed during the making of The Matrix Reloaded remains in the boiler house.
 It was used in 2012 as a filming site for The Great Gatsby.

 Occasional licensed guided tours of the plant have been arranged by organisations such as the Historic Houses Trust and Australia ICOMOS.

 One of each piece of power plant machinery remains on the site to demonstrate the process of generating power from coal should public tours or redevelopment ever take place in the future.

 The site forms part of the New South Wales Government's Bays Precinct urban renewal area.
 Google had expressed interest in working with the government to redevelop the site, but pulled out in April 2017.

 On the 9th of March 2024 the power station opened its doors to the public for the 2024 Biennale of Sydney.

 Heritage listing

 White Bay Power Station was the longest serving Sydney power station and is the only one to retain a representative set of machinery and items associated with the generation of electricity in the early and mid twentieth century.
 It retains within its fabric, and in the body of associated pictorial, written archives and reports and oral history recordings, evidence for the development of technology and work practices for the generation of electrical power from coal and water.
 This development of power generation at White Bay contributed to the expansion of the economy of Sydney and New South Wales.

-As a result of its remarkably intact survival, it retains the unique ability to demonstrate, by its location, massing, design, machinery and associated archives, the influence and dominance that early power-generating technology exerted on the lives and urban fabric of inner cities in the first half of the 20th century.
-The extant items within the surviving operational systems are of an impressive scale and exhibit a high degree of creative and technical achievement in their design and configuration.
-They encompass all aspects of the generation of electrical power, and represent all phases from the inter-war period through to the more sophisticated technologies of the mid 20th century.
-They are of exceptional technical significance with research potential to yield information not available from any other source.